Seminole Single Pink Hibiscus

 This stunning variety has a rounded upright shape bearing large, pink blooms with deep red eyes; makes an ideal hedge, screen, or background planting; do not allow to dry to wilting point

-This shrub will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
+This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Seminole Single Pink Hibiscus is recommended for the following landscape applications;